Cyb3rS1/Cyb3rS1/README.md

 🕹️ My background:

 I've been a student for nearly my entire life.
-Before I was a student, I was a 4-year-old Mario Kart prodigy.
+Before I was a student, I was a young Mario Kart prodigy.
 Nintendo games were a considerable chunk of my curriculum before kindergarten.
 Instead of playing outside or with Barbie dolls, my hands were occupied by a Wii remote; if I had a chance to go back and change that, I wouldn't.
 The immersive exposure to technology and video games exercised my critical thinking at a very young age.
 They were mainly wholesome puzzle games that took strategy and patience.
 Little did I know that that brief yet crucial phase of my early development would launch my learning ability and passion into a field of ever-increasing technological wonder.